-Jailing the protesters has highlighted the widening schism in Ireland between those who support immediate action against austerity and those who want to wait until the elections in 2016 to vent their frustrations.
+Jailing the protesters has highlighted the widening schism in Ireland between those who support immediate action against austerity and those who want to wait until the elections in 2016 to vent their frustration.

 "These protests began over the third levy for water," he told me.
 "The government have sold us out down the Liffey.
 The bankers are the ones who go into the court and walk out, yet we get locked up.
 We should have a new free republic.
 It shouldn't be politically based; we should have people in power who listen to the people."

-The Right to Water Campaign (R2W), an umbrella group that's trying to provide cohesion for the wider anti-water charge, is struggling to keep up with the splits in the movement.
+The Right to Water Campaign (R2W), an umbrella group that's trying to provide cohesion for the wider anti-water charge movement, is struggling to keep up with the splits in the movement.
 R2W, headed by unions and a smattering of political parties and community groups, will not be backing a follow up protest led by the Socialist Party and Communities Against Water Charges tomorrow.
-It shows a cooling of relations between the "hard left" parties, the communities, and the more conservative unions.
+It shows a cooling of relations between the "hard left" parties, the communities and the more conservative unions.

 Paul Murphy from the Socialist Party said that while he understands groups' hesitation to support wider protests outside of water charges, the issues are all interlinked.

 "I understand people don't want to get involved in campaigns about political policing and imprisonment when, for them, the issue might be solely water chargers.
 But it is time people took a stand against what's going on in this country – it's all connected," he said.